Christopher “Unpezverde” Núñez

-Christopher “Unpezverde” Núñez (Performance AIRspace Resident 2022–23) draws from his embodied memory, ancestry, anthropological research, and community stories to recount the colonial geographies faced by his nomadic Indigenous ancestors over the past 200 years.
-Audiences are invited to participate in a form of collective Audio Description to narrate this journey through time, space, and identity.
+Christopher “Unpezverde” Núñez (Performance AIRspace Resident 2022–23) and collaborators Alfonso Castro, Mãr Galeano, Rafael Cañals and Branden Charles Wallace draw from their embodied memory, ancestry, anthropological research, and community stories to recount the colonial geographies faced by their nomadic Indigenous ancestors.

 The Square is commissioned by Abrons Arts Center through the Performance AIRspace Residency, which is supported by the Jerome Foundation.